What Is a Programmable Logic Controller (PLC)?

 – Flexibility

-They can be easily reprogrammed to adapt to changing manufacturing requirements, reducing downtime during transitions.
+They can easily reprogrammed to adapt to changing manufacturing requirements, reducing downtime during transitions.

 – Cost-Efficiency